plan-net/core4/CONTRIBUTE.md

 .. only bugs that do not contain changed core4-code
-.. try reproducing the bug on a freshly configured maschine
+.. try reproducing the bug on a freshly configured machine
 .. to e.g. not report bugs in a customized python environment
 .. include configuration/environment information neccessary to reproduce